 In 2025, it is estimated that five million people will have diabetes in the UK (Diabetes UK figures).
-That is a big number, and though your personal genetics and other health factors can increase your risks, it’s particularly important to consider that the progression of Type 2 Diabetes is largely impacted by our lifestyle and what we eat.
+That is a big number, and though your personal genetics and other health factors can increase your risks.
+It’s particularly important to consider that the progression of Type 2 Diabetes is largely impacted by our lifestyle and what we eat.

 If you want to get an idea of whether your genetics place you at typical or increased likelihood of developing the condition, then consumer genetics company, 23andMe, has recently developed a report within its Health + Ancestry service, to help its customers understand that likelihood and educate them on how to reduce your chances of developing the disease.
-This is important because, while genetics stay with you your whole life, diet and lifestyle are factors you can manage, which may help prevent type 2 diabetes from developing in the first place.
+This is important because, while genetics stay with you your whole life, diet and lifestyle are factors you can manage.
+This may help prevent type 2 diabetes from developing in the first place.

 When it comes to mitigating our chances of developing the condition, watching your diet and making healthy lifestyle choices should be top of the list – but it’s not as easy as you might think.
 Cutting out sugar is one easy way to better manage one’s diet.
 Sugar in our food is quickly absorbed into the body and transported into our blood stream, causing our blood sugar to increase rapidly.
-This happens more quickly when we consume sugar in its purest form – i.e. the white stuff we add to our tea, or sprinkle over our cereal.
+This happens more quickly when we consume sugar in its purest form.
+Consider the white stuff we add to our tea, or sprinkle over our cereal.
 While this type of sugar is the biggest culprit, and is far more obvious to spot and control, there are foods we consume on a daily basis that also contain added sugars.
 These are the sugars lurking in our meals, or the ‘healthy snacks’ we buy, thinking we’re being healthy.

 To help navigate this, here’s a round-up the top eight hidden sugars you maybe consuming without realising:

-- Cereal – don’t be mis-lead by the label, most healthy or ‘balanced’ breakfast cereals tend to be refined, white carbohydrate heavy and normally contain added sugar and we often pair it with fruit, sweet yoghurts or drizzle over honey, which can equate to around 11g of sugar in on bowl or more…not an ideal start to the day!
+Don’t be mis-lead by the label, most healthy or ‘balanced’ breakfast cereals tend to be refined, white carbohydrate heavy and normally contain added sugar and we often pair it with fruit, sweet yoghurts or drizzle over honey, which can equate to around 11g of sugar in on bowl or more…not an ideal start to the day!

-- Shop-bought breakfast smoothies – smoothies can be done well, but shop bought ones rarely set a good example and are normally very fruit heavy.
+Smoothies can be done well, but shop bought ones rarely set a good example and are normally very fruit heavy.
 A typical smoothie can contain way more fruit than you’d ever eat in one sitting, which is too much for your body to process all at once.

-- Cocktails – we all love mojito or a passion fruit martini in a trendy new cocktail bar, but beware, the more sugary beverages can contain up to 37g!
+We all love mojito or a passion fruit martini in a trendy new cocktail bar, but beware, the more sugary beverages can contain up to 37g!
 Similarly, while soda water has no sugar, tonic can often be sugar laden, with 14g per 200ml in popular brands.

-- Low fat yoghurts – don’t be confused by labels – if something is low fat it may have fewer calories, but it also tends to contain more sugar to help make it taste better.
+Don’t be confused by labels – if something is low fat it may have fewer calories, but it also tends to contain more sugar to help make it taste better.
 A typical low-fat yoghurt contains 14g of sugar, which is 2 teaspoons.

-- Dried fruit – are ‘healthier’ and natural sugars less risky?
+Are ‘healthier’ and natural sugars less risky?
 The answer is that not really – and no matter how you consume it and in what form, eating too much can raise your diabetes risk.
 Dried fruit is up to 70% sugar, and you can often eat a lot more than dried apricots than you can fresh, so be careful whilst mindlessly snacking at your desk.